johnnynunez/gstaichi/hp/add-new-doc/_sources/user_guide/user_guide/synchronization.md.txt

 ## Use barriers and fences

 Barriers and fences only work well for shared memory.
-Using shared memory is an advanced feature, not typically used by Taichi users.
+Using shared memory is an advanced feature, not typically used by GsTaichi users.
 Can be done though.
-Taichi offers:
+GsTaichi offers:

 ### Shared memory